digi-ron/AU-Falcon-SPUD-Project/Electrical/Relays/Relays.md

 Below is a simple guide to different types of relays

-> NOTE: None of this is special information specific to the AU Falcon, and is simply here as a convenient guide
+> NOTE: None of this is special information specific to the AU Falcon, but for the sake of brevity and convenience, only relays included in the model are listed here

 ## 4-Way Mini-ISO Relay